Essay and Oratorical Committee /

 The Essay Contest provides a critical intergenerational engagement with young people that will inherit a community still plagued by the legacy of racial terror lynching.

-As a component of our historical marker project, EJI also sponsors an essay contest for public high school students.
+EJI sponsors an essay contest for public high school students.
 Students in grades 9-12 are challenged to write an essay that reflects on a historical event and connects it to present-day issues and their lived experiences.
+EJI awards $5,000 in scholarships and prizes.

 What's Next